DocStem/CustomReportCards-master/README.md

 ------
 Doc STEM is the **winningest STEM Professor** in the world.
 Professionally, he contributed to the creation of graphics, is a world reknown robotics engineer, winner of the US Presidential Award in Science Teaching, and retired CEO of the world famous FinTech -- yeah, the real one.

 Our organization supports shool technology, networks, programs, etc. We also run the STEMXTRA.org outsource for school STEM programs.
+Reach out to us if you need support.

 ## CLIENT ACKNOWLEDGEMENT
 ------